survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ## Conclusion

 The situation is better now.
 Note how small `app` bundle compared to the `vendor` bundle.
-To really benefit from this split, we will set up caching in the next part of this book.
+To benefit from this split, we will set up caching in the next part of this book.